CallumMcFadgen/got_apples_express/README.md

 Simply fork and clone a copy of this repo to your local device and ensure that MySQL Workbench and Node.js are installed.

-Open the SQL file in the database_script folder and copy the contents into a query tab in MySQL workbench and run it to create the database and populate it with dummy data as per the instructions at the top of the script.
+Open the SQL file in the <b>database_script</b> folder and copy the contents into a query tab in MySQL workbench and run it to create the database and populate it with dummy data as per the instructions at the top of the script.
 <br />
 <br />
 Open the <b>got_apples_express</b> folder in an editor with a terminal, such as VS Code.
 <br />
 <br />
-Edit the MySQLConnection function in the prototypes App.js file to match your local MySQL details, such as password, user, etc.
+Edit the MySQLConnection function in the prototypes <b>App.js</b> file to match your local MySQL details, such as password, user, etc.
 <br />
 <br />
 Open a terminal and enter the following command to start the prototype on a development server.